This page explains the Waste Minimisation Act and provides links to further information about provisions of the Act.

 - Waste disposal levy

-What the waste disposal levy is and why we have one, information for waste disposal facility operators, and the levy review process.
+What the waste disposal levy is and why we have one, information for waste disposal facility operators and findings from the three-yearly reviews of the effectiveness of the levy.

 - Product stewardship